GiulioRossetti/ndlib/docs/network_builder_ndql_block_catalog.md

 - continuous-opinion NDQL serialization in the dashboard
 - continuous-opinion custom Python model generation
 - parser execution for the builder-emitted continuous-opinion NDQL subset
+- typed NDQL declarations and observables in the builder payload and parser
 - discrete-opinion initial class percentages
 - zealot selection in the dashboard for `VoterZealotModel`
 - media opinion count and per-media opinion values for `AlgorithmicBiasMediaModel`